brakmic/Angular_InCode_Tutorial/README.md

 But sometimes I just want to take an unknown piece of code, read some initial info and simply run it.

-So, here's it: Take any piece of code, run it, read comments, run it again.
+So, here's it: Take any piece of code, run it, read comments,...and run it again.

 And, please, question everything!
 Don't trust my code and/or comments.